-

 Xiaoyu Gu is a Vice President and Managing Director for AB CarVal, where she is responsible for clean energy investments in North America.
 Prior to joining AB CarVal in 2013, Gu worked at Credit Suisse.
 She holds a BA from Harvard College, an AM from Harvard Kenneth C. Griffin Graduate School of Arts and Sciences, an MBA from Harvard Business School and a JD from Harvard Law School.
 Location: Minneapolis

-Kathleen Dumes is a Vice President and Research Analyst on AB’s Responsible Investing Portfolio Solutions and Research team.
-In this role, she develops strategies and tools for equity and fixed-income teams, including integrating ESG considerations throughout the teams’ research, engagement and investment processes.
-Previously, Dumes was a research analyst on the Fixed Income Responsible Investing team.
-Prior to that she served as a portfolio analyst on the Global Multi-Sector Portfolio Management team, where she was responsible for the management and strategy implementation of the firm’s income-oriented credit strategies.
-Prior to joining the multisector team, Dumes was an associate portfolio manager on the Investment Grade Credit team, focusing on Global and US Credit portfolios.
+Kathleen Dumes is a Vice President and Senior Investment Strategist with Bernstein Private Wealth.
+In this role, she supports wealth advisors nationally in the communication of our capital markets outlook and provides asset allocation, investment and risk management advice for high-net-worth clients, endowments and foundations.
+Previously, Kathleen was a research analyst on the Fixed Income Portfolio Management team, leading the integration of sustainability related considerations across the fixed income team’s research, investment and engagement process.
+Before that, she served as an analyst/portfolio manager on the Global Multi-Sector Portfolio Management team, where she was responsible for the management and strategy implementation of the firm’s income-oriented credit strategies.
+Prior to joining the multisector team, Kathleen was an associate portfolio manager on the Investment Grade Credit team, focusing on Global and US Credit portfolios.
 Before joining AB in 2015, she was an investment consultant at Bank of America Merrill Lynch in their Institutional Investment Strategy Group.
-Dumes holds a BS in finance (summa cum laude) from The College of New Jersey and an MBA with honors from The University of Chicago Booth School of Business.
-She is a CFA charterholder.
+Kathleen holds a BS in finance (summa cum laude) from The College of New Jersey and an MBA with honors from The University of Chicago Booth School of Business.
+She is a Chartered Financial Analyst charterholder.
 Location: New York